 This stuff is crucial.
-It can make the difference between a student liking the next six weeks of art and hating it.
+It can make the difference between a student liking art class and hating it.
 Emphasize to your students, and in your own mind, that these are techniques we’re learning and they’ll take practice to perfect.
 Given enough patience and time, you can draw anything!
 The key is to break it down into it’s basic shapes and practice, practice, practice.

 Tips for Creating a Atmosphere for Art

 Now that your students (and you) have relaxed a little and (hopefully) let go of perfectionism, let’s talk about creating an atmosphere that’s conducive to learning to draw.
 First, learning drawing techniques is both a right and left brain activity for many people, so it actually takes a lot of concentration.